SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-01-xna-to-silverxnapart-3baby-steps-and-your-first-control.markdown

-                Hopefully while you were doing this you will have seen the second textbox jump below the first textbox and appear yellow before you removed it is content.&nbsp; (some people prefer to leave the Text field populated for the design mode, I’ll leave that up to you to decide)
+                Hopefully while you were doing this you will have seen the second textbox jump below the first textbox and appear yellow before you removed it is content.  (some people prefer to leave the Text field populated for the design mode, I’ll leave that up to you to decide)

                 * * *